 Tortoise use: This species was recorded in desert tortoise diets in both the eastern and western Mojave (Esque 1994; Jennings and Berry 2015).

 Propagation, production, and cultivation: Winter annuals of Boraginaceae in the Mojave Desert germinated in December in response to fall/winter rains (Beatley 1974), so seeding A. tessellata just prior to this time would likely result in successful germination.
 The seeds of Amsinckia can easily be cleaned by rubbing floral parts through #12 and #25 sieves; blower speed should be set at 1.75 or greater (Wall and MacDonald 2009).
 In one study, a cold stratification treatment (four weeks at 2°C) resulted in a 67% germination rate for this species (Forbis 2010).
 In the same study a dry after-ripening treatment (4 weeks at 40°C) did not have a significant effect on germination rate (Forbis 2010).
 In a propagation study of the critically endangered congener A. grandiflora (A. Gray) Kleeb.
 Ex Greene. nutlets grown in petri dishes in a dark culture room with daily temperature fluctuations between 10 and 19°C had an average germination rate of 80% (Pavlik 1988).
-Because borage species exhibit physiological dormancy (Baskin and Baskin 2014) a period of hot and dry conditions would seem prerequisite for germination.
+Because borage species exhibit physiological dormancy (Baskin and Baskin 2014), a period of hot and dry conditions would seem prerequisite for germination.
 However, A. tessellata seeds stored at room temperature (presumably 20 to 25°C) had 94% viability after nine months (Forbis 2010).

 Recoverability: Amsinckia species have demonstrated resilience to soil disturbance (Suazo et al. 2012).
 A. tessellata has no requirement for cold stratification and germinates during the same season as the invasive annual grass cheatgrass (Forbis 2010); thus, it has also been shown to competitively exclude cheatgrass (Bromus tectorum L.) in the Great Basin (Leger et al. 2014).
-Amsinckia frequently grow on the berms of desert tortoise burrows, rodent colonies, and similar small natural disturbances (T. Esque – Pers.
-Obs.).
+Amsinckia frequently grow on the berms of desert tortoise burrows, rodent colonies, and similar small natural disturbances (T. Esque pers. obs.).

 Androstephium breviflorum S. Watson (Liliaceae)